zzhangjii/learning-library/workshops/python4atp/LabGuide100.md

   ![](images/100/005.png)

+- Unzip the lab-resources.zip file you downloaded earlier.

 - Navigate to your object storage bucket and then click **Upload Object**

   ![](images/100/015.png)

   ![](images/100/016.png)

-- Select your data pump file and click `Upload Objects`.
-Select the `expdp_alpha.dmp` and the `credit_scoring_100k_pq` files from the git repository.
+- Click `select files`, then select the `expdp_alpha.dmp` and the `credit_scoring_100k_pq`.
 Note we will be importing data from the expdp_alpha.dmp file, and later querying data from the credit_scoring_100k_pq (big data parquet file).
 The latter file will be used in a future lab.
 This is just showing you how easy it is to query parquet (and avro) files.
 Click `Open`, then `Upload Objects`.

   ![](images/100/017.png)